 How often does anything truly perfect come along?
 I would suggest that perfection is an ideal, more than it can ever be a reality.
 The perfect day, in my mind, would involve being at a baseball game, preferably at Wrigley Field.
-I found myself there on a Friday afternoon, along with my father and my younger brother.
-So far, so good.

 There was work going on at the office on a Friday, but that old saying about how a lousy day at the beach still beats a great day at work is exponentially more true of a day at the ballpark.
 Even a rainy, cold, gray day like the one that we had.